forestgrape/coronavirus/spread_analyses.md

 Sources: https://www.sofascore.com,
 https://www.bbc.com/sport/football/scores-fixtures
 * Switzerland
   * only 6 out of 12 football games took place between 21.10 and 4.11.
-The other 6 needed to be cancel due to quarantine of whole teams due to multiple infected players.
-Compared to 16 of 16 in the UK.
+The other 6 needed to be cancel due to quarantine of whole teams (multiple infected players and staff members).
-  * for some teams more than half of the staff was Covid positive (e.g. FC Sion)
   * the regions with ice hockey stadiums most showed a steeper increase in Covid-19 cases than the regions without large ice hockey stadiums.
 This indicates regular super-spreading events (as fare as I can judge by the data public available)
-  * in late October most hockey matches needed to be cancelled since many teams had multiple infected players.
+  * in late October the majority of hockey matches needed to be cancelled since many teams had multiple infected players.
 * Ukraine
   * Shakhtar Donetsk had in early October 2020, 9 infected players and 9 infected staff members
 * Belgium